 The answer depends on the age of the car:

-Older Cars: Roomettes in older Viewliner cars include a toilet within the space, but this may change as the sleeper cars get renovated.
+Older Cars: Roomettes in older Viewliner cars feature a toilet within the space, but this may change as the sleeper cars undergo renovation.

 Newer Cars: In contrast, newer Viewliner cars lack toilets in the roomettes.